AdobeDocs/experience-manager-cloud-service.en/help/forms/use-custom-fonts.md

 ---
 title: Use custom fonts
-description: Add custom fonts to your AEM as a Cloud Service environment and use in your PDF document.
+description: Learn to add custom fonts to a Forms as a Cloud Service environment.
 ---
 # Use custom fonts